 How Can Live-in Home Care Help With Disabilities and Sensory Loss?

-If your loved one is suffering from sensory loss but continues to live in their own home, you may be concerned for their well-being.
-As the senses are diminished, the risk of falls and accidents in the kitchen all increase, with large numbers of people who suffer from sensory loss finding that they scald or burn themselves whilst cooking or that they trip on furniture, rugs and other obstacles.
+Live-in careAccording to the NHS, a deafblind person won’t usually be totally deaf and totally blind, but both these senses are likely to be limited to the point it causes them difficulties with everyday life.
+If your loved one is living with sensory loss but continues to live in their own home, you may be concerned for their well-being.
+As the senses are diminished, the risk of falls and accidents in the kitchen can increase.

 The effects of sensory loss

-It can also force them to give up pastimes and hobbies that they have previously enjoyed, such as reading, and they may become extremely socially isolated.
+It can also force them to give up pastimes and hobbies that they have previously enjoyed, such as painting, crosswords, or sports like bowls or golf.
+They may become socially isolated as a result.

-Hearing loss also has a profound effect on their quality of living.
-Hearing loss can cause sensations of vertigo and affect a person’s balance, again putting them at greater risk of a falls in the home if they do not have a live-in carer in tow.
+Hearing loss also has a profound effect on a person’s quality of living.
+Hearing loss can cause sensations of vertigo and affect a person’s balance, again putting them at greater risk of a falls in the home.

 It can also mean that an elderly person will not hear early warning systems such as smoke detectors or carbon monoxide alarms, and they may also find themselves becoming withdrawn because they struggle to interact with other people.